-- First serve is determined by rock/paper/scissors before the start of the match. - Serves may touch the net.
+- First serve is determined by rock/paper/scissors or coin flip before the start of the match - Serves may touch the net.
 Serves may not be blocked or spiked.
-Each player will be allowed a maximum of 5 serves at one time. - In the third game there will be a maximum of 3 serves per server. - Each server will only be allowed 3 replays on their serves. - Players must serve from behind the back line.
-Player may not touch the line until after the ball is contacted. - Exception: the Minor division will serve from 3 feet closer. - Teams will not receive a warning before being penalized - Three hits maximum on a side.
-If the ball is touched by a blocker, it will not count as one of the three hits. - If the ball hits a sideline and/or an end line, the ball will be considered inbounds - Players can step on the centerline, but not over it. - Teams will not receive a warning before being penalized - Players can not touch the net during play. - Teams will not receive a warning before being penalized - Each team will rotate one person clock-wise before they serve.
+Each player will be allowed a maximum of 5 serves at one time. - In the third game there will be a maximum of 3 serves per server. - Each player in the Junior division will serve twice, even if the first serve is a fault. - Players must serve from behind the back line.
+Player may not touch the line until after the ball is contacted. - Exception: The Minor division will serve from 3 feet closer.
+The Junior division will serve behind the 10-foot line. - Teams will not receive a warning before being penalized - Three hits maximum on a side.
+If the ball is touched by a blocker, it will not count as one of the three hits. - If the ball touches a sideline and/or an end line, the ball will be considered inbounds - ALL Divisions: If the ball touches or passes the outside of the antenna, the ball is considered out of bounds and the point/serve is awarded to the other team. - Players can step on the centerline, but not over it. - Teams will not receive a warning before being penalized - Players can not touch the net during play. - Teams will not receive a warning before being penalized - Each team will rotate one person clock-wise before they serve.
 This includes the first serve of the game.